GenomicsStandardsConsortium/ISD/README.md

 # ISD: Island Sampling Day Project

-Let us tell you a great story about Crete that has never been said before! :)
+Let us take you on a journey around Crete that you have never experienced before! :)